PlatinumMind/Diamond/README.md

   </a>
 </p>

-> Diamond is a build tool to rule them all it is very fast(written in go), very secure and cached builds
+> Diamond is a build tool to rule them all. it is very fast(written in go), very secure and planning to add caching(if possible), and concurrent execution

 ### 🏠 [Homepage](github.com/xonon-buisness/Diamond)